erszcz/euc-2014/README.md

         tsung-1: Warning: Connection timeout.
 Retrying...
         tsung-1: Warning: Connection timeout.
 Retrying...

-The only way to deal with this is to halt all the machines (might not be necessary) and kill the VirtualBox DHCP server:
+The only way I found out to deal with this is to kill the VirtualBox DHCP server:

     $ ps aux | grep -i vbox
     ...